-An Oregon non-compete agreement can be an effective tool that businesses can use to protect their confidential information.
 A non-compete agreement in Oregon can be used to prevent current and former employees from sharing information with the company’s competitors.
 This same agreement can also prevent current and former employees from working with competitors during and after their time with the business.
-Take a look at what conditions have to be met for Oregon non-compete agreements to be enforceable.

 Is a Non-Compete Legally Enforceable in Oregon?

 Yes, non-compete agreements in Oregon are legally enforceable.
-There are certain criteria that have to be met.
-If a non-compete agreement in Oregon does not meet these criteria, it might not be legally allowed.
+There are specific criteria that have to be met.
+A non-compete agreement in Oregon might not be legally allowed if it does not meet these criteria.
 [1]

 Reasonable Use and Exemptions